Dive squad called in to help search for fishermen missing in Whangārei

 The Ruakākā Surf Lifesaving Patrol search and rescue squad is also using two inflatable rescue boats to help with the search.

-Family spokesperson Sujoy Alex, head of the Whangārei Malayali Association, said the two men had recently moved to New Zealand from India with their wives and children, and were staying in central Whangārei.
+Family spokesman Sijoy Alex, head of the Whangārei Malayalee Association, said the two men had recently moved to New Zealand from India with their wives and children, and were staying in central Whangārei.

+The families of the men are being supported by the association and the wider community, and they have been overwhelmed by the support, he said.

+“They know the chances are very slim but we are hoping for the best and preparing for the worst.”

 A swell of up to 2m was running on Wednesday.